uchihamadara37/flutter_pizza_app/README.md

 # flutter_pizza_app
-Simple application to buy pizza, for sure its just for my trial.
+Simple application to buy pizza, of course it's just for my trial.